CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/House.md

 <br>

 Buying a house allows you to retain your monthly rent bill.
 Purchasing a house using a mortgage loan for 30 years will cost you almost twice the value of the house, but most anyone with a consistent paycheck will have access to it.
 Taking a 15 year loan will bring this to a bout 1.5x the original cost, but requires thicc monthly payments.
+Buying multiple houses and renting them may represent a passive income with little to no work.

 <br>